andersardo/gramps_Treemerge/README.md

 Matches can be grouped in 3 categories 'certain match', 'maybe', 'certain nomatch' where only 'maybe' needs to be inspected manually.

+The implementation borrows a lot from GraphView and Gramps 'Find Possible Duplicate People'.

 ## TODO/IDEAS

 * Use full Graphview to inspect the family-trees around a match